passageidentity/example-nextjs/01-Login/README.md

 ## Configure Your Environment Variables

 1. Copy the EXAMPLE.env file to your own .env file.
 2. Replace the example variables with your own Passage App ID and API Key.
 You can get these from the [Passage Console](https://console.passage.id).
+The App ID is found on the main Dashboard page, and the API Key can be created and retrieved from the `Setting/API Keys` page.  **Note that both are required.**

 ## Getting Started